MicrosoftEdge/MSEdgeExplainers/HTMLModules/explainer.md

 [HTML Imports](https://www.w3.org/TR/html-imports/) were proposed (and implemented in Chromium) as a solution, but they were developed independently of ES6 Modules and have several limitations:

 * **Global object pollution:** vars created in an HTML Import show up on the global object by default.
 An ideal solution would minimize such side-effects.
 Accordingly, global object pollution does not occur in ES6 Modules.
 * **Parse blocking with inline script:** the parsing of an HTML Import will block the main document's parser if included prior to an inline script element.
-ES6 Modules have defer semantics and thus do not block the parser.
+ES6 Modules have deferred semantics and thus do not block the parser.
 * **Independent dependency resolution infrastructures between HTML Imports and ES6 Script Modules:** since these systems were developed independently their infrastructures for dependency resolution don't talk to each other, leading to missed performance opportunities and to bugs like [this one](https://bugs.chromium.org/p/chromium/issues/detail?id=767841).
 * **Non-intuitive import pass through:** HTML Imports require the consumer to access their content from standard DOM queries like getElementById and querySelector.
 This is clumsy and limited relative to Script Modules' import/export statements that allow for explicit specification of the API surface provided by a module.